bennettoxford/os-schools-research-template/README.md

 * Update the project details in `pyproject.toml`.
 * Update the title of this document with the name of the repo.
-* Write a brief description below so that a member of the public viewing this repository could understand, at a high level, what the goals of this specific piece of analysis are.
+* Update _Description_ belo with a brief description so that a member of the public viewing this repository could understand, at a high level, what the goals of this specific piece of analysis are.
 (It may make sense to edit this as your project progresses).
-* Replace the instructions below with instructions for running your code.
+* Update _Instructions to run this code_ with instructions for running your code.
+(Again, it may make sense to edit this as your project progresses).
 * Remove these instructions.

 ## Project overview